ljlassi/e-commerce-project/readme.md

 CURRENT FUNCTIONALITY:

 Can register, log in and authenticate users, provides access to admin section only for admins.
-Can add products.
+Can add and display products.
+Can add and remove products from featured products, which are displayed on front page.